the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `XOR Cipher` - boolean operator on two variables that has the value of one if one but not both of the variables has a value of one.
 `Stream cipher` - a cryptographic key and algorithm are applied to each binary digit in a data stream, one bit at a time.
   - susceptible to bit-flipping attacks

 `Block cipher`  - a cryptographic key and algorithm are applied to a block of data as a group rather tha one bit at a time.

-Kerckhoff’s principle:
+[Kerckhoff’s principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) - a cryptosystem should be secure, even if everything about the system, except the key, is public knowledge
-`One Time Pad` - encryption technique that cannot be cracked but requires the use of a one-time pre-shared key the same size or longer than the message sent.
+`One Time Pad` - encryption technique that cannot be cracked but requires a one-time pre-shared key the same size or longer than the message sent.

 `PGP` - [Pretty Good Privacy](https://en.m.wikipedia.org/wiki/Pretty_Good_Privacy#Digital_signatures)_used for signing, encrypting, and decrypting texts, e-mails, files, directories, and whole disk partitions and to increase the security of e-mail communications.
 Phil Zimmermann developed PGP in 1991.